June 2nd is known as Rotisserie Chicken Day and Rocky Road Day.

 Welcome to day 153 of 365!
 We’re still 212 days away from celebrating the new year, but we’ve gotta look forward to something right?

 People who were born on this day share the Gemini zodiac sign.

 One of the greatest discoveries in biology was found on this day but there were so many other interesting historical events that all fall on June 2nd.
 Be sure to check them out.

 Did you know that on this day in 1933, the White House opened its first indoor swimming pool?
 It was built for Franklin D. Roosevelt’s to swim in as it helped with his polio.

-Keep reading for more facts about June 2
+Keep reading for more interesting facts about June 2nd in history!

 Up to 800 civilians and 12 soldiers died during students protest for democracy at Tiananmen Square, Beijing, China.